Area of Law: Criminal Law

 If you were at fault for an automobile accident while you were impaired, your automobile insurance policy will not cover damage to your vehicle and you may not be eligible to receive certain other benefits, such as income replacement benefits.

-If you have been charged with any criminal offence, contact Calvin Barry Criminal Lawyers.
+If you have been charged with impaired driving, contact our preferred criminal law expert Calvin Barry Criminal Lawyers.

 You now haveoptions: